wexi/amforth-shadow/doc/source/TG/recipes/Interrupt-ISR.rst

    %00000000 TIMSK0 c! \ stop interrupt
  ;

 All interrupts are available for forth interrupts.
 Versions earlier than 4.4 have the limitation that hardware interrupt conditions could not be cleared.

-``int!`` (and friends) uses the interrupt address from the datasheet as an index, but points to a different address in RAM.
+``int!`` (and friends) uses the interrupt address from the data sheet as an index, but points to a different address in RAM.

 Interrupts are processed in two stages.
-First stage is a simple lowlevel processing routine.
+First stage is a simple low-level processing routine.

 #.
 The low-level interrupt routine stores the index of the
    interrupt in a RAM cell (not directly accessible from amforth).
 #.
 Sets the T-flag in the status register to signal the inner interpreter
    that an interrupt needs attention.